This blog may contain affiliate links. Read our disclosure policy for more info.

 If you plan on renting a car in Patagonia then Puerto Natales is a great place to do it.
 There are lots of rental car companies in the city to choose from and a quick search on Discover Cars can find you the cheapest deal.

-I did, however, find it much cheaper to rent a car in Punta Arenas and because I was finishing my trip there and actually got the bus back to Punta Arenas after hiking the O-Circuit and picked up my car.
-Rental companies tend to charge a lot more if you drop off in another location.
+I did, however, find it much cheaper to rent a car in Punta Arenas.
+I was finishing my trip there and actually got the bus back to Punta Arenas after hiking the O-Circuit and then picked up my car.
+Rental companies tend to charge a lot more if you drop them off in another location.

 Another very important fact to note is that if you’re planning on going to Argentina you need to get approval from the rental car provider in advance.
 This will cost you around $100 USD but you will not be able to leave Chile without this paperwork as it is a legal requirement.